Electric car jargon explained: from AC to ZEV

 AVAS

 Acoustic Vehicle Alerting System.
 A sound generator used in electric cars to alert pedestrians, cyclists and other road users to their presence.
-AVAS has been mandatory across Europe for all electric and hybrid cars since July 2019.
-Our guide provides more information.
+The technology has been mandatory across Europe for all electric and hybrid cars since July 2019.
+Our guide to AVAS provides more information.

 Battery pack

-A large rechargeable battery used to power the electric motors of an electric car.
+A large rechargeable battery, usually based around lithium-ion, that is used to power the electric motors of an electric car.

 BEV

 Short for Battery Electric Vehicle.
-A car that draws power solely from a battery which is charged by plugging it in.
+A car that draws power solely from a battery that is charged by plugging it in.

 BIK